c-graham-qut/POMDP-Crazyflie/README.md

 This repository is meant for complete beginners in order for future students to focus on researching POMDP problem definitions without having to have extensive knowledge of linux, git or coding.

+This 'readme.md' document only explains how to install this softare toolkit.
+Please navigate to the [wiki](https://github.com/c-graham-qut/POMDP-Crazyflie/wiki) for more information about this project.

 ## Installation
 The implementation methodlogy is split into two main sections; software and hardware.
 The software implementation goes through all necessary steps to install the correct libraries, depndencies and configures your ground control station with the appropriate authorisations.